toml-lang/toml/toml.md

 odt4 = 1979-05-27 07:32:00Z
 ```

-Millisecond precision is required.
-Further precision of fractional seconds is
-implementation-specific.
-If the value contains greater precision than the
+Implementations are required to support at least millisecond precision.
+Additional digits of precision may be specified, but if they exceed the
-implementation can support, the additional precision must be truncated, not
+supported precision, then the extra digits must be _truncated_, not rounded.
-rounded.

 Local Date-Time
 ---------------